RandomSearch18/a-level-project/docs/readme.md

 ##### Adding geocoding support

-Since I already had a `getCoordsFromInput()` function to process a start/end input and get coordinates, I edited this function to add the geocoding logic as per my pseudocode.
+Since I already had a `getCoordsFromInput()` function to process a start/end input and get coordinates, I will edit this function to add the geocoding logic as per my pseudocode.

+###### Helper function for parsing simple coordinates

 I added a `parseSimpleCoordinates()` helper function to parse coordinates that might be in the simple format.
 I adjusted my regex from my pseudocode to allow for the hyphen-minus character in the coordinate numbers.
 At first, I did validation with `alert()` calls in the `parseSimpleCoordinates()` function: